You're thinking about moving to Bangkok but you're not sure if there are more pros than cons about living in Bangkok?

-No doubt that there's some stuff that I see as pros that you might see as cons.
+For example, I've got no doubt that there is some stuff that I see as pros that you might see as cons.

 Do you like street food?
 Clubs full of girls?
-Having only 3 seasons (Wet, Hot and Hotter) and never a day below 20 degrees?
+Having only 3 seasons (wet, hot, and very hot) and never a day below 20 degrees?

-- 7/Eleven stores everywhere.
-You never realize how convenient it is to be able to buy toothpaste at 4am until you've been living in Thailand for a while and you travel to a city where they don't have 7/Eleven.
+- 🛒 7-Eleven stores everywhere.
+You never realize how convenient it is to be able to buy toothpaste at 4 am until you've been living in Thailand for a while and you travel to a city or country where they don't have 7-Eleven.

-- Street Food.
-Tasty and cheap food at every corners, at any time of the day.
-There's always something cooking in Bangkok.
+- 🍜 Street Food.
+Delicious and cheap food at every corner, at any time of the day.
+Thai food is undeniably the best thing about Thailand.

-- Cheap Transportation.
-Don't need to take the risk to drink and drive or to carry your bags across the city.
-Taxis are cheap, reliable and everywhere.
-You also have taxi moto for short distance and rush hour, the BTS/MRT (public transport)...
+- 🚖 Cheap Transportation.
+In Bangkok, you don't need to take the risk to drink and drive or to carry your bags across the city.
+Taxis are cheap, reliable, and everywhere.
+You also have taxi moto for a short distance and rush hour, the BTS/MRT (public transport)...

-- Quality of live.
+- 💸 Quality of Life.
 Labor is cheap, so are services.
 You can easily have a better lifestyle here, meaning have a maid, have a massage every week, take taxis every time you go out... and still, spend twice less as you would in a western country.

-- It's an attractive destination.
-Meaning, as an expat, you've got more chances to see your friends and family come over to see you that if you lived in a farm in Sri Lanka.
-Bangkok have 25 millions visitors each year and I bet your friends are gonna be part of them.
+- 🏝 It's an Attractive Destination.
+Meaning, as an expat, you've got more chances to see your friends and family come over to see you that if you lived on a farm in Sri Lanka.
+Bangkok has over 30 million visitors each year and I bet your friends are gonna be part of them.

-- Cheap flights.
-Because it's a popular destination, it's one of the cheapest place in the world to travel from, for national and international flights.
-It will cost you as low as 20$ if you want to fly to Phuket and 220$ to Tokyo.
+- ✈️ Cheap flights.
+Because it's a popular destination, it's one of the cheapest places in the world to travel from, for domestic and international flights.
+From Bangkok, it will cost you as low as 20$ if you want to fly to Phuket and 220$ to Tokyo.